 Before making any long-term investments in commodities, however, it is important to consult with a personal financial advisor.
 Traders can also bet on the silver market through an ETF that holds futures contracts through ProShares Ultra Silver (AGQ).
 While this may be a good short-term bet, it is not recommended as a long-term hold due to its structure.
 Those who invest in physical silver, such as silver ingots, coins, or other items, can rest assured that its value will remain intact over time.

+Mining stocks, especially dividend-paying silver stocks, may also be a better option than silver ingots for some investors.
 An ETF that owns physical silver will return the price of silver minus the cost ratio of the ETF.
-However, silver is far behind and more and more young people prefer to buy silver as a gift or for savings purposes.
-If you don't want to do a lot of analysis about silver miners, but you still want to know the advantages of owning a mining company, you can turn to an ETF that owns silver miners.
-Silver futures are an attractive way to play in the silver market because of the large amount of leverage available in futures contracts.
-As Mike Maloney says in his bestseller, Guide to Investing in Gold and Silver, “gold and silver have been revalued over the centuries and have called for the fiduciary role to be held to account for themselves.
+Silver is becoming increasingly popular among younger generations who are buying it as a gift or for savings purposes.
+If you don't want to do a lot of analysis about silver miners, you can turn to an ETF that owns silver miners.

+Supply and demand are the main causes of changes in the price of silver and, therefore, compared to gold, it is more volatile.
+If you don't want to directly own physical silver but still want a lower-risk method than futures, you can buy an exchange-traded fund (ETF) that holds physical silver.
+As Mike Maloney says in his bestseller Guide to Investing in Gold and Silver, “gold and silver have been revalued over the centuries and have called for the fiduciary role to be held to account for themselves.”.